The Perl 6 design team met by phone on 11 April 2007. Larry, Damian, Allison, Patrick, Nicholas, and chromatic attended. These are the minutes.

 - you can derive the

-templates from more than just hard-wired "here's how you do it"
+pack and unpack templates from more than just hard-wired "here's how you do it"

 - you can ask a class for its

-or unpack
+pack or unpack template

 - otherwise they're pretty much the same